lnikol00/Blog-App/README.md

 ## Fetching data with useFetch
 In order to fetch data from db.json run this command in terminal

-npx json-server --watch/src/data/db.json --port 8000
+npx json-server --watch src/data/db.json --port 8000